plone/ploneorg.admin/new.plone.org/README.txt

 Using nginx

-  You may need to install libxslt/libxml2/pcre via macports for this to work. bin/main start  - starts nginx
+  You may need to install libxslt/libxml2/pcre via macports for this to work.

-  To enable proxying of plone.org you need to set in your /etc/hosts:
+  You need to export LD_LIBRARY_PATH=${buildout:directory}/parts/libxml2/lib:${buildout:directory}/parts/libxslt/lib

-  127.0.0.1 plone.org
+  bin/main start  - starts nginx

-  And change the buildout nginx.conf as per the comments.
+  It is currently set up for proxying plone.org

   (note: static/development.html is there as a representative page for testing)